hsf-training/hsf-training-cicd/_episodes/07-adding-ci-to-your-code.md

 # Building multiple versions

 Great, so we finally got it working...
 CI/CD isn't obviously powerful when you're only building one thing.
 Let's build the code both with the latest ROOT image and also with a specific root version.
-Call this new job `build_skim_version`.
+Let's name the two jobs `build_skim` and `build_skim_latest`.

-> ## Adding the `build_skim_version` job
+> ## Adding the `build_skim_latest` job
 >
 > What does the `.gitlab-ci.yml` look like now?
 >